 Prulife Survivorship Variable Universal Life Protector

 This Prudential life insurance policy covers two people and pays the death benefit after the second person dies.
-This policy also guarantees that it won’t lapse, meaning you will get your money back when you need it.
+This policy also guarantees that it won’t lapse, meaning you will get your money back when needed.
 You can choose the risk taken by selecting the underlying investment option.

 Prudential Life Insurance Riders

 - Accidental Death: If you have an accident that causes your death, the accidental death rider provides a little bit more money to your family.
-You need to buy this rider.
-It is only available in some states and not in Massachusetts.
+It would help if you bought this rider.
+Unfortunately, it is only available in some states and not in Massachusetts.

-- Survivorship BenefitAccess: The same as the standard BenefitAccess, but covers two lives.
+- Survivorship BenefitAccess: The same as the standard BenefitAccess covers two lives.